Honors students receive numerous benefits through the participation in the Program including:

 - Recognition at Commencement: Completion of University Honors and Honors in the Major will be printed with the student’s name in the Commencement program and also included on the university transcript.

-Employers often consider students who take part in an honors program to be more motivated and able to take on more responsibility, which can increase employment opportunities.
+Employers often consider students who take part in a University honors program to be more motivated and able to take on more responsibility, which can increase employment opportunities.
 While employers may be viewing hundreds of applications for any one position, “Honors” on a resume will help young professionals stand out among others without such a credential.

 Graduate schools also tend to view applicants with honors as more accountable and driven, which often distinguishes those individuals and enhances graduate school admission chances.